 - The parotid salivary glands are between the base of the ear and the jaw.

-- There are also the mandibular salivary glands along the upper jaw bone.
+- The mandibular salivary glands are also along the upper jaw bone.

 Mandibular lymph nodes are between the jawbones.
 Also, if you have ever wondered what I look like, here I am!
 Lower left of the photo.